MudroadWhite/Neo-Principia/docs/_3_mechanics.md

 # Mechanics of Principia Mathematica

+## Chapter organization
+Principia Mathematica seems to define its concepts in an **incremental way**.
+That means:
+1. Every chapter is started by defining some rough ideas and develop theorems on them
+2. In later chapters we might refine some of the rough ideas and consider different cases for the ideas.
+If previous chapter only consider animals, we might have a later chapter dividing animals into dogs and cats
+3. Correspondingly, theorems in previous chapters will be given new meanings in later chapters.
+This might suggest we use typeclasses and instances to "register" new meanings for later chapters if we want to correctly formalize Principia.

+We now proceed to explain how every math elements are being built, bottom-up, in Principia.

+## The system
+TODO: polish below
 1. Fundamentally we have a set of individuals like `P`, `Q`, `R`.
 They are not propositions, and they cannot be further splited.
 2. Elementary propositions are simple propositions connected with `~` and `\/`.
 (Put it in another way, these `~` and `\/`s are defined on elementary propositions)
 3. `x^`, a function, is defined on an *already defined proposition* by abstracting all occurrences of `x` in the proposition.
 (Principia seems to be hasn't considered about the bound variables and free variables?)
 For example. if we have `x /\ y`, then `(x /\ y)x^` is a function that should be written now as `fun x => x /\ y`.